Business Analyst Resume Example

 You can boost your resume with certifications like Certified Business Analysis Professional (CBAP) from IIBA or Lean Six Sigma from ASQ.
 These show you know industry best practices.

 If you work with data, certifications like Tableau Desktop Certified Professional or AWS Certified Data Analytics help.
-They show you handle analytics tools and big data projects.
+They show you handle analytics tools and big data projects, which you can also emphasize in your cover letter.

 The first part of your resume grabs attention fast.
 Recruiters usually spend less than 10 seconds scanning the top, so you want every word to count.